Head-Smashed-In Buffalo Jump: Interpretive centre and museum

 Opened in 1987, the interpretive centre at Head-Smashed-In is built into the ancient sandstone cliff in naturalistic fashion.
 It contains five distinct levels depicting the ecology, mythology, lifestyle and technology of Blackfoot peoples within the context of available archaeological evidence, presented from the viewpoints of both aboriginal peoples and European archaeological science.

 The centre also offers educational public and school programs which can be booked throughout the year.
-Each year Head-Smashed-In hosts a number of special events and native festivals known throughout the world for their color, energy and authenticity, including Buffalo Harvest Days, which brings together First Nations artists and craftspeople who display a wide variety of jewelry, clothing, art and crafts.
+Each year Head-Smashed-In hosts a number of special events and native festivals known throughout the world for their colour, energy and authenticity, including Buffalo Harvest Days, which brings together First Nations artists and craftspeople who display a wide variety of jewelry, clothing, art and crafts.
 Visitors can witness traditional drumming and dancing demonstrations every Wednesday in July and August at 11 a.m. and 1:30 p.m. at the centre.

 An exhibition of photography titled Lost Identities: A Journey of Rediscovery, a collection of photographs taken in aboriginal communities, made its first appearance at the Head-Smashed-In Buffalo Jump interpretive centre in 1999.
 After some time as a traveling exhibit, it was returned permanently to display in the centre.
 The permanent exhibition is a collaboration of many historical societies and museums to provide interpretations of the collection.
 The subjects of the photographs had gone unidentified for some time.
 While it was a traveling exhibit, the aboriginal communities where the photographs were taken provided further background and "voice" to the photographs.

 The facility was designed by Le Blond Partnership, an architectural firm in Calgary.
 The design was awarded the Governor General's gold medal for Architecture in 1990.

+In popular culture

+On their 2001 album “In the Meantime and In Between Time” SNFU released the song “Head Smashed In Buffalo Jump” about meeting a man with “sideburns in the shape of a prairie province” at Head Smashed In Buffalo Jump. the side burned man sang songs about buffalo, home, hot rods, and UFOs.

+On their 2002 album One Night at Seven in the Morning, the John Borra Band released the song "Buffalo Jump", which includes the full name of the heritage site in its refrain.

+In 2026, on the TV show The Pitt, Dr. Michael 'Robby' Robinavitch, played by Noah Wyle, mentions that he will be taking a sabbatical to Head-Smashed-In Buffalo Jump.